Copyright (C) 2025 - 2026 The Software Heritage developers

 """Main inbox API endpoint.

-The response returned depends on the method used by the client:
+The response depends on the method used by the client:

 - HEAD: returns LDN inbox discovery headers